telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-.net-framework-application.md

 1. Update the *Microsoft.AspNet.WebApi.WebHost*  NuGet package to version 5.2.7 or later.

-When you use NuGet packages, the dependencies will be automatically resolved .
+When you use NuGet packages, the dependencies will be automatically resolved.
 Otherwise, you need to add them manually to the project.
 For more information, see [How to add the Telerik private NuGet feed to Visual Studio]({%slug telerikreporting/using-reports-in-applications/how-to-add-the-telerik-private-nuget-feed-to-visual-studio%}).

 > If you need to enable users to export reports in Office OpenXML document formats (XLSX, DOCX and PPTX), you must install the              [DocumentFormat.OpenXML](https://www.nuget.org/packages/DocumentFormat.OpenXml/)              and the Telerik.Reporting.OpenXmlRendering NuGet packages.
 For more information about the required package versions,             see [Deploying Open XML](25b584e0-8dd7-4cfd-8878-ffe5e0a95ad4#deploying_open_xml_sdk_for_ms_office).